AbdillahiAwo/Project-1-DATA4380/README.md

 # Diabetes Prediction

-* This project applies multiple machine learning models to predict diabetes in pregnant individuals using health metrics from the Diabetes Dataset.
+* This repository applies K-Nearest Neighbors (KNN) to a diabetes prediction dataset filtered for pregnant individuals, using data from the https://www.kaggle.com/datasets/mathchi/diabetes-data-set.*

 ## Overview

-  * **Definition of the tasks / challenge**  The objective is to classify whether a pregnant individual has diabetes based on features such as glucose levels, insulin, BMI, age, blood pressure, and others.
-  * **Your approach** We approach this as a binary classification problem.
-After filtering the dataset for individuals with pregnancies greater than zero, we cleaned the data, scaled the features, and trained multiple models: Logistic Regression (baseline), Random Forest, and XGBoost.
-We used SMOTE to address class imbalance and employed cross-validation and ROC AUC to evaluate model performance.
-  * **Summary of the performance achieved** Logistic Regression achieved a test accuracy of approximately 78% and an AUC of 0.83.
-Random Forest and XGBoost outperformed it, with XGBoost reaching an AUC above 0.86.
-Learning curves showed good generalization with minimal overfitting.
+The task is to predict the likelihood of diabetes in individuals who have experienced at least one pregnancy using a structured dataset with health measurements.
+We treat this as a binary supervised classification problem.
+My approach involves cleaning the dataset, selecting relevant features, scaling the data, and training a KNN model to classify individuals based on nearest neighbors in the feature space.
+The best model achieved approximately 79% accuracy and an AUC of 0.84 on the test set, indicating strong performance with a simple algorithm on a small dataset.

 ## Summary of Workdone

 ### Data

 * Data:
   * Type: Tabular data in CSV format.
-    * Input: CSV file with medical measurements including glucose, insulin, BMI, blood pressure, age, etc
+    * Input: 8 numeric features including Glucose, BMI, Age, and Pregnancies
     * Output:  Binary variable (Outcome) indicating presence of diabetes.
   * Size: 768 instances (before filtering)
   * Instances 650 pregnant individuals (After filtering)